subtle acts of support in online communities

 We are currently looking for online communities interested in taking part in this study.
 Participation can happen in multiple ways, and all parts are completely optional:

-- Digital Ethnography (Ongoing) – We observe public interactions in online communities to identify supportive behaviors.
+- Digital Ethnography (Ongoing) – We observe public interactions in online communities to identify supportive behaviors and we take notes about what we notice (without taking screenshots or compiling a database of the posts).
 No additional action is required from community members, and all observations remain anonymous.
 In instances where communities also want us to participate, we will!
 There are a few communities we are already participating in, including joining voice channels on Discord and learning to play Marvel Rivals.

 - Individual Participation (Starting August 2025) – We will recruit individuals for: